-The Johnston-Grimes Metropolitan Fire Department has a few tips to ensure your safety during Daylight Saving Time.
+The Johnston-Grimes Metropolitan Fire District has a few tips to ensure your safety during Daylight Saving Time.

 After you replace your batteries, hit the test button to make sure it is working.
 If it is not, you may need a new smoke alarm.

 Be sure to also check the manufacture date on both your smoke and carbon monoxide alarms.
-Depending upon the manufacturer, detectors can last anywhere from five to ten years.
-The smoke alarm manufacture date is usually located on the back of the alarm and replace smoke alarms older than 10 years.
+Depending upon the manufacturer, detectors can last anywhere from ten years.
+The smoke alarm manufacture date is usually located on the back of the alarm and replaces smoke alarms older than 10 years.

 It is also a good idea to prepare and practice an escape plan!
 Plan where to meet outside.
 And, once you’re out, Stay out!

-Develop a fire escape plan that includes two ways out of every room in the home ad practice the plan with your entire family.
+Develop a fire escape plan that includes two ways out of every room in the home and practice the plan with your entire family.

 Prepare a home safety kit that includes a working flashlight and fresh batteries.